hanami/controller/README.md

 ```

 ### Conditional Get

-According to HTTP specification, conditional gets provide a way for web servers to inform clients that the response to a GET request hasn't change since the last request returning a Not Modified header (304).
+According to HTTP specification, conditional GETs provide a way for web servers to inform clients that the response to a GET request hasn't change since the last request returning a Not Modified header (304).

 Passing the HTTP_IF_NONE_MATCH (content identifier) or HTTP_IF_MODIFIED_SINCE (timestamp) headers allows the web server define if the client has a fresh version of a given resource.